Events

 La Casa de Maria Retreat Center, 800 El Bosque Road, Montecito, or online via our Live Retreats/Special Events Zoom link.

-This half-day meditation retreat at beautiful La Casa de Maria will allow us to find peace and tenderness in our hearts.
+This half-day meditation retreat at La Casa de Maria will allow us to find peace and tenderness in our hearts.
 We can welcome and hold our pain for ourselves and the world with sustainable compassion.
 Awareness practices will provide us with refuge, wisdom, and the spaciousness we need to be truly present with whatever is occurring.
 In honor of Mother’s Day on May 11, mothers are encouraged to attend.
 Remembrances of our mothers may also be shared.

 _____________